About Daniel Barber

 For many years I helped facilitate the infamous Friday night Asheville drum circle that continues to draw hundreds of people to come celebrate the ancient experience of humans drumming and dancing together.

-I'm still fascinated that the simple act of playing a drum pulls people towards it.
+I still marvel at how the simple act of playing a drum pulls people towards it.

 Perhaps it's the heartbeat of a larger consciousness, sending lifeblood through the community, a larger body consisting of each of us, that comprises the pulse of wholeness, wellness, Life itself.